Musō Gonnosuke: Early life on the road

 Sometime after he finished his training in Katori Shintō-ryū, Gonnosuke went out on the road, traveling through Japan with a few followers as a wandering swordsman, always looking for an opponent to fight duels with and at the same time teaching swordsmanship to a selected few.
 It is claimed that he defeated many of Japan's finest warriors, and remained undefeated until he encountered the rōnin Miyamoto Musashi.

 His first duel with Miyamoto Musashi

-The first of the two legendary duels between Musashi and Gonnosuke was supposed to have taken place between 1596-1614.
+The first of the two legendary duels between Musashi and Gonnosuke was supposed to have taken place between 1596 and 1614.
 Scholars argue as to when and where the actual duel took place, and indeed some question whether it even took place at all.
 The essence of the story, however, tells of how Gonnosuke, by now a very famous swordsman and arrogant in his (considerable) martial abilities, had one day encountered Musashi and had unceremoniously challenged him to a duel.
 Musashi accepted and Gonnosuke, brandishing his sword, immediately threw himself at Musashi who with ease avoided Gonnosuke's strike and proceeded to lock Gonnosuke's sword, using both his long and short sword, in an X-shaped block (jujidome).

 The Annals of the Niten (Niten ki), the traditional source of information for Miyamoto Musashi, tells this version of the first duel.